v12technology/fluxtion/README.md

 ## Code sample
+Fluxtion supports both imperative service style and functional patterns.
+Below is an example of functional coding style that adds two numbers from independent data streams and logs when the um is greater than 100.

 ```java
 /**
  * Simple Fluxtion hello world stream example.
 Add two numbers and log when sum > 100